 May all of us be well, happy, and in peace on this day and every day.

-As we wrote about last week, vitamin D is an important ingredient of human nutrition, which is in the form of vitamin D2 and D3.
-Vitamin D is required by the human body in small quantities; but, a regular intake of the foods containing vitamin D is necessary for good overall health.
+As we wrote about last week, vitamin D is an important ingredient of human nutrition.
+When it is in the form of vitamin D2 and D3.
+Vitamin D is required by the human body in small quantities.
+A regular intake of the foods containing vitamin D is necessary for good overall health.
 Because we spend so much more time indoors or blocking sunlight when we are outside, the production of vitamin D in the human skin has reduced drastically.

 Foods That Contain Vitamin D